 Not to mention what you can do to people in PvP.

 Paladin mechanics use mana and a Holy Power system.
-HP’s very similar to the Combo Points sytem that Rogues use, except that the Holy Power stays with the Pally, not on the opponent.
+HP’s very similar to the Combo Points system that Rogues use.

 From the Devs: This (Holy Power) is a new resource which works similarly to (a Rogue or Druid’s) combo points.
 Paladins will generally want to build up Holy Power until it shines through with a bright yellow glowing effect (3 “points” worth.)
 Once Holy Power has been built up, it can be consumed to augment existing abilities.
 For example, Word of Glory can be used to cast an instant-cast free heal.
 This gives paladins several options for how to spend their Holy Power, depending on the scenario.

 Basically you’ll want to save it until you have 3 HP and then unleash it with an appropriate ability.

 Warlords of Draenor pushed the seals around a bit, now some are restricted to certain specs.